isomerpages/nlb-learning/_wellness/Adults & Seniors/Content.md

 <p><a href="https://share.libbyapp.com/title/5921840" target="_blank"> Read the ebook here</a>.
 (A myLibrary username is required to access this digital book.) </p>
 <small>https://share.libbyapp.com/title/5921840.
 Retrieved from Libby. </small>

 <h5 class="margin--bottom--lg" id="lp-sleep"><b>Learning Package: Sleep</b></h5>

+Sleep is an underrated and increasingly neglected aspect of our health.
+In fact, Singaporeans are amongst the most sleep-deprived people in the world!
+So, why do we sleep?
+And what benefits do we get out of this seemingly passive activity?
+Dive into the wonderful world of sleep with these resources.

+<h4>Resource Page</h4>

 <h3><b>Evergreen Resources</b></h3>